Working with Jupyter and PySpark

 Being able to run each step independently and interactively means you can test and refine each step of your code before moving on to the next step.

-PySpark provides an advanced data structure (DataFrame), which supports a wide range of useful operations on large collections of data.
+PySpark provides an advanced data structure (dataframe), which supports a wide range of useful operations on large collections of data.
 Users can interactively run their code on the remote Dataproc cluster through Jupyter Notebooks by using Sparkmagic.

 Note